 With more than two decades as an investment manager, Lee has gained critical insight into investor behavior and market performance and built a strong reputation for delivering customized investment solutions to high net worth clients.
 His areas of focus include investment portfolio construction, asset allocation, risk management, manager selection, retirement planning, and wealth preservation strategies.

 Lee’s expertise has led to recognition as one the top financial advisors nationwide by multiple financial publications, most recently the Forbes Best-In-State Wealth Advisors List for 2018.

 Outside of the office, Lee participates in a number of philanthropic efforts and is an active mentor at American Corporate Partners, an organization that aims to assist recently returned veterans as they transition from the military to the corporate workforce.
 He lives in Summit, New Jersey, with his wife Kristin and two children, Ben and Abby.

-Policy and Programs Manager
+Program and Policy Manager

 Stephanie is WCC’s Policy and Programs Manager.
 Prior to joining WCC, Stephanie worked in city government for the New York City Council and the New York City Mayor’s Office, as well as in philanthropic organizations, non-profit programming, and local campaigns.
 Passionate about gender equity and voter mobilization, Stephanie also co-founded a new political organization that is committed to electing more women to public office in New York.
 She received a B.A. in Political Science from Providence College and is currently pursuing a Master’s in Public Administration from the Robert F. Wagner School of Public Service at NYU.
 Stephanie also spent a year studying policy at the London School of Economics & Political Science.
 Originally from central Connecticut, she now calls Park Slope home.